 FlooddoorTM was then removed and reinstalled and the test repeated for one further hour and any water ingress measured.

 Although the above test are all that are specified in the BS code a further test was conducted at 2m/s.
-FlooddoorTM was removed and reinstalled and then towed fro a further hour.
+FlooddoorTM was removed and reinstalled and then towed for a further hour.
 Again any water ingress was measured.

 Photographs of the various towing tests are shown in figures 5,6 and 7.